avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

 ## Avoiding XSS Attacks

 When an XSS (Cross-Site Scripting) attack is performed, a malicious script is injected into a website usually by using an input field to send the malicious code.
-The possibilities of XSS vulnerabilities in a site is quite widespread, but we can avoid most of these with [Content Security Policy (CSP)](https://docs.spring.io/spring-security/site/docs/3.2.0.CI-SNAPSHOT/reference/html/csrf.html), an added layer of security detecting and mitigating certain types of attacks (including XSS).
+There are a wide range of XSS attack vectors, however, we can avoid most of these by using choosing proper web frameworks, input validators/filters/encoders and right configurations such as Content Security Policy (CSP).
 Spring Security allows users to efficiently inject the default security headers.

 Current Default Security Headers provided by Spring Security: